tomjoht/tomjoht.github.io/_restapicourse/docapis_exploring_restapi_marketplace.md

 ---
-title: Exploring a REST API marketplace
+title: Scenario for using a weather API
-permalink: /docapis_exploring_restapi_marketplace/
+permalink: /docapis_scenario_for_using_weather_api/
 categories:
 - api-doc
 keywords: